r48n34/react-generate-comp/README.md

 1. Create a basic components with ts / js config
 2. Follow the practice of react official ts / js docs
 3. Generate Components / Slice / useState in one line
-4. No configs, easy to use.
+4. No configs, easy to use with prompts.

 ### Setup / Install:
 ``` bash